minaerfan/TelePhish/README.md

 ## Research Context

-This dataset was used in our PST 2025 paper to evaluate the effectiveness of different modeling strategies for phishing detection in Telegram.
+This dataset was used in our PST 2025 paper [1] to evaluate the effectiveness of different modeling strategies for phishing detection in Telegram.

+## References

+[1] M. Erfan, G.-V. Jourdan, and P. Branco, “Comparing Macro and Micro Approaches for Detecting Phishing Where It Spreads,” in *2025 22nd Annual International Conference on Privacy, Security and Trust (PST)*, 2025.

 ## Contact Information